-Pay actions for Named Executive Officers in 2016 reflected the results of the Company's performance and are summarized below.
+Pay actions for Named Executive Officers in 2017 reflected the results of the Company's performance and are summarized below.

-- The Company increased base salaries of Named Executive Officers between three and five percent in comparison to 2015 levels. - Messrs.
-Frist, Pearson and Hayden were eligible to receive short term awards in the form of a cash bonus under the Company's primary bonus plan in an amount equal to up to 30 percent of base salary based on the level of attainment of the Company's non-GAAP operating income (as defined below).
-Based on the amount of the Company's non-GAAP operating income in 2016, Messrs.
-Frist, Pearson and Hayden did not receive any cash bonus.
+- The Company increased base salaries of Named Executive Officers between three and five percent in comparison to 2016 levels. - Messrs.
+Frist, Pearson, Hayden, and Doster were eligible to receive short term awards in the form of a cash bonus under the Company's primary bonus plan in an amount equal to up to 30 percent of base salary based on the level of attainment of the Company's non-GAAP operating income (as defined below).
+Based on the amount of the Company's non-GAAP operating income in 2017, Messrs.
+Frist, Pearson, Hayden and Doster received the maximum cash bonus.
 In addition, Mr. Sousa was eligible to receive a cash bonus equal to up to 40 percent of his base salary based on the level of attainment of non-GAAP operating income for Echo, Inc. (as defined below).
-Based on the amount of non-GAAP operating income for Echo, Inc. in 2016, Mr. Sousa did not receive any cash bonus.
-Mr. Schultz does not participate in these cash bonus plans but instead participates in the Company's sales commission plan and received sales commissions under this plan in 2016 as more specifically noted below.
+Based on the amount of non-GAAP operating income for Echo, Inc. in 2017, Mr. Sousa did not receive any cash bonus. - RSUs subject to time based vesting were granted in the following amounts: 4,859 RSUs granted to each of Robert A. Frist, Jr., J. Edward Pearson and Michael Sousa; 4,375 RSUs granted to each of Gerard M. Hayden, Jr. and Jeffrey S. Doster.